springfuse/springfuse.github.com/index.md

 		<tr>
 			<th>Advanced Configuration</th>
 			<td>
-				Once you get familiar with the generation process, please refer to the <a href="/documentation/springfuse.html">code generation configuration</a> documentation to control more precisely the code generation.<br/>
+				Once you get familiar with the generation process, please refer to the <a href="/documentation/springfuse.html" target="_new">code generation configuration</a> documentation to control more precisely the code generation.<br/>
 			</td>
 		</tr>
 		<tr>